 These, in my opinion, are some of the most important shelves in the house, and also those that may be overlooked the most frequently, simply because many of them are in cupboards.
 But that doesn’t meant that they’re any less important!
 They may even be more important than some of the other shelves that we’ve talked about, because you know what, they have to be super functional.
 Think of how many times every day you open your kitchen cupboards to get a class or a plate.
 And you just take for granted that the shelves are there to help you out (the same way people sometimes take for granted good cable hoists)!

 This is the kind of shelf in which I feel I have the most expertise, because I have five of them in a pretty modestly-sized one bedroom apartment, and, frankly, they look pretty ballin’.
 My boyfriend and I are both in academia, and on top of that we both really like reading fiction, so, needless to say, we’ve got a whole ton of books.
-Like, we’d need tow trucks to move them all.
+Like we’d need the best St Catharines towing company to move them all.
 That said, we need somewhere to put them.
 In fact, even though I have all those aforementioned bookshelves, I still have books stacked on top of existing bookshelves, and on the storage chest beside our couch.
 In fact, I’ve had to start using books as bookends for stacked books.
 It’s beautiful madness.